programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 There are a few reasons why fastai was chosen for this tutorial:

-- It is focused on making deep learning accessible, both via the API and the library.
+- It is focused on making deep learning accessible particularly in how the API of the library is designed.
 It also facilitates the use of techniques that don't require a large amount of data or computational resources.
 - Many best practices are implemented as 'defaults', helping achieve good results.
 - There are different levels at which you can interact with the library depending on how much you need to change lower-level details.
 - The library sits on top of [PyTorch](https://pytorch.org/) which makes it relatively simple to use existing code.